Induction vs Gas Hobs – Pros and Cons

 While gas hobs do have a number of advantages, it’s not all fun and games.
 They consist of gas burners, mounted on a metal or ceramic glass surface (called gas on glass), and pan supports.
 This setup makes them a hassle to clean, as you need to take them apart or try to get to all the nooks and crannies.
 Some people also think that their design is quite outdated and opt for the more modern, sleek look of electric hobs.

 Another weak spot is their efficiency, especially in the battle of gas vs induction hobs.
 As they use an open flame to heat up the cookware, there is a lot of residual heat.
 Because of this, the efficiency of gas hobs is only around 40-50%.

 Gas hobs can be considered unsafe to use around children, as they may burn themselves on the fire.
 Be careful when letting children near a functioning gas hob.

 When cooking with induction hobs, it’s only the pan that gets heated up.
 The ceramic glass surface remains cool, which makes it safer to use around children.
-Some heat from the pan can transfer to the glass, but the temperature is nowhere near as high as with ceramic or solid plate conduction hobs, for example.
+Some heat from the pan can transfer to the glass, but the temperature is nowhere near as high as with ceramic or solid plate conduction hobs.
 The safety of this type of hob is also increased by the heat indicators, flashing red when the ring is on.

 Due to the ceramic glass surface, cleaning induction hobs is a breeze.
 All they need is a simple wipe with a damp cloth or glass cleaner.

-Your new hob will be installed safely and professionally, and your kitchen will be left spotless afterwards.
-Booking is easy!
+Your new hob will be installed safely and professionally, and your kitchen will be left spotless afterward.
+Whether you have a Hoover hob or Lamona, our gas safe experts can fix everything or install your new one.
+Booking is easy, too!
 Simply use our online form and choose a time that suits your schedule.
 Sit back and enjoy your free time while we handle the hard work for you.

 Find a certified electrician here.